bruno-dd470/Tian-Dao-AI/README.md

 ---

 *"We must sincerely admire the profound insight of ancient Chinese scholars who continuously refined the Five Elements theory over 1800 years, from the Shang Dynasty (c.
-1600 BCE) to the Han Dynasty (200 CE), making it one of the cornerstones of their civilization."*
+1600 BCE) to the Han Dyna[...]

-*"必须衷心赞叹和钦佩中国古代学者们的深邃洞察力，他们在从商朝（约公元前1600年）到汉朝（公元200年）这1800年间不断完善五行学说，最终使其与《易经》共同成为中华文明的基石。"*